We got engaged in October and married in April. A six-month engagement.

 8. Laguna Beach, CA: This little slice of California paradise is absolutely perfect for mini-mooning.
 It’s warm, (mostly) sunny year-round, it has stunning beaches, luxurious hotels, and award-winning restaurants.
 You won’t want to leave!
 Stay at Casa Laguna Hotel & Spa, The Inn at Laguna Beach, or The Montage, dine at Cafe Anastasia (breakfast/brunch), The Deck (lunch/drinks), South of Nick’s (dinner), and grab cocktails at Broadway.

 9. Taos, NM: Taos may be a bit off the map, but that’s exactly why we like it.
 It’s rural and cozy, and has a rustic charm that will take your breath away.
-Stay at the romantic Casa Gallina, explore the historic Taos Pueblo, dine at Orlando’s for authentic New Mexican faire, and the Love Apple for a charming and intimate, farm-to-table dinner.
+Stay at the romantic Casa Gallina, explore the historic Taos Pueblo, dine at Orlando’s for authentic New Mexican fare, and the Love Apple for a charming and intimate, farm-to-table dinner.
 And don’t leave without trying the chocolate at Chokola Bean to Bar!

 10. Carmel-By-The-Sea, CA: Maybe we’re biased because this is where WE went on our mini-moon, but we think this quaint little California beach town is perfectly idyllic for a mini-moon!
 It has everything from European charm to coastal California flavor - it’s like something out of a movie!
 Stay at The Cypress Inn or La Playa Carmel, walk and shop along Ocean Avenue, dine at Dametra, La Balena, and La Bicyclette, catch the bagpiper at sunset at The Inn at Spanish Bay, and end the night with cocktails at the iconic Grasings Bar.